davetroiano/kafka-testcontainers/README.md

 ## Repro

-This runs a parametrized test that simple tests whether `KafkaContainer` can be started and stopped using the following Docker images:
+This runs a parametrized test that simply tests whether `KafkaContainer` can be started and stopped using the following Docker images:

 - `apache/kafka:3.8.0`
 - `apache/kafka-native:3.8.0`